clamm/fatakr/README.md

 ## Test running the web server on a VM to host a GitHub data repo

-:hand: WORK IN PROGRESS - need to read about the webserver deployment
+:hand: :construction: WORK IN PROGRESS - need to read about the webserver deployment

 1. Install knowledge_repo tooling on VM